Zillorz/svue-api/readme.md

 ENKEY is a random, secure, base64 string representing 16 bytes of data

 Want to know more, check out [the blog](https://zillorz.dev/blog/dev/gradevuer), [an implementation](https://gradevuer.pages.dev), or message me on github!

+### HELP WANTED
+If you didn't know, I graduated recently :), however, I no longer have a working StudentVue account.

+If you have a working StudentVue account, being able to collect some data would be extremely helpful, please contact me!